Misery Business: Chart performance

 At the time of the release of "Misery Business", Paramore was a guest on MTV's "Discover and Download" which gave the band time in the spotlight to reach out and explain the purpose of their album and how they wish to see it grow.
 This song is the group's first single to enter the Billboard Hot 100 chart.
 During the week of June 25, 2007, it debuted at #99 on the chart and reached #75 two weeks later before dropping off the chart in the following week.
 Due to increased digital downloads during the month of August 2007, it re-entered the Billboard Hot 100 during the chart week of September 6, 2007 at #34.
 It reached its peak position of #26 during the chart week of January 12, 2008.
 It was the band's highest-charting single at that time, prior to the release of "Ain't It Fun" in 2014, but "Misery Business" still remains the band's most-played song on the radio to date whereas Ain't It Fun never succeeded on alternative radio due to the band's change of style as well as not having the staying power "Misery Business" had, despite charting higher; leaving "Misery Business" as their most popular song to date.
 It peaked at #3 on the Hot Modern Rock Tracks chart.
 It also attained moderate crossover success, reaching #12 on Pop Songs chart and #31 on Adult Pop Songs chart.
 The song was certified Platinum in the U.S on September 17, 2008, with over 1,000,000 digital downloads.
 In December 2010 the song topped the two million mark in paid downloads.
 It has sold 2,464,000 copies in the US as of June 18, 2014.

 The single was re-released in the UK Accorto Record Store on February 11, 2008 and included three vinyl records.
 To date, it has peaked at #17 on the UK Singles Chart.
 It is also the group's first charting single in the UK.
 It was a success in many countries including Mexico, Argentina, Chile, Brazil and others.
 It debuted on the Dutch Top 40 peaking at #28 and in Finland at #23.

 In 2009, the song was certified Platinum in Australia.
 Selling over 15,000 copies in New Zealand, the song was certified Gold on February 1, 2008, with the shipment of over 7,500 copies.

 Critical reception

 "Misery Business" is widely regarded as one of the band's best songs.
 In 2017, NME ranked the song number one on their list of the 10 greatest Paramore songs; and, in 2021, Kerrang ranked the song number five on their list of the 20 greatest Paramore songs.
+It has been cited as one of the best rock tracks of the 21st century and has become a staple of the emo and pop-punk genres.
+(Note: Multiple sources:)